2060-io/hologram.zone-website/content/page/cookie-policy.md

 {{< /legal-section-card >}}

 {{< legal-section-card id="section-contact" title="Contact" icon="fa-solid fa-envelope" icon_bg_class="bg-hologram-primary/10" icon_color_class="text-hologram-primary" >}}
-If you have questions about this Cookie Policy, contact us at [privacy@verana.io](mailto:privacy@verana.io).
+If you have questions about this Cookie Policy, contact us at privacy at hologram dot zone.
 {{< /legal-section-card >}}

 {{< /legal-content >}}